flutter/flutter/engine/src/flutter/lib/web_ui/README.md

 By default, `felt test` compiles and runs all suites that are compatible with the host system.
 Some useful flags supported by this command:
+  * Action flags which say what parts of the test pipeline to perform.
+More of one of these can be specified to run multiple actions.
+If none are specified, then *all* of these actions are performed
-  * `--compile` will only perform compilation of these suites without running them.
+    * `--compile` performs compilation of the test bundles.
-  * `--run` will only run the tests and not compile them, and assume they have been compiled in a previous run of the tool.
+    * `--run` runs the unit tests
+    * `--copy-artifacts` will copy build artifacts needed for the tests to run.
+      * The `--profile` or `--debug` flags can be specified to copy over artifacts from the profile or debug build folders instead of release.
   * `--list` will list all the test suites and test bundles and exit without compiling or running anything.
   * `--verbose` will output some extra information that may be useful for debugging.
-  * `--debug` will open a browser window and pause the tests before starting so that breakpoints can be set before starting the test suites.
+  * `--start-paused` will open a browser window and pause the tests before starting so that breakpoints can be set before starting the test suites.

 Several other flags can be passed that filter which test suites should be run:
   * `--browser` runs only the test suites that test on the browsers passed.
 Valid